REEL BREAKDOWN

 1. Cyberpunk Room

-Created in Maya, textured in Substance Painter and rendered in Arnold.
-What caught my attention when I decided to do this project was the set dressing in the room and the color palette.
-Doing this in CG I was able to push the contrast in the environment highlighting the neon colors and colder tones.
-I wanted the focused to be in the screens keeping the edges of the image darker, apart from using mesh lights, area lights and atmosphere volume i also had emission in the textures.
+Created in Maya, textured in Substance Painter, and set dressing in the room and the color palette.
+Doing this in CG, I was able to push the contrast in the environment, highlighting the neon colors and colder tones.
+I wanted the focus to be on the screen,s keeping the edges of the image darker, apart from using mesh lights, area lights, and atmosphere volume.
+I also had emission in the textures.

 3. Circus